openintegrationhub/openintegrationhub.github.io/docs/Connectors/Transformer.md

 ## Transformer Evolution
 Sometimes there is a need to change the existing data model to adjust to different requirements.
 In this case, a transformer needs to be adjusted/updated in order to be compatible with the newest version of the data model.

-Some changes do not affect existing mappings/transformations and transformers can still be used (although they are not reffering to the newest model version).
+Some changes do not affect existing mappings/transformations and transformers can still be used (although they are not referring to the newest model version).
 Thus, backward compatibility is automatically given.
 According to the [OData specification](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752210) (shortened/modified list) the following changes do not require a change within a transformer:

 - Adding an attribute that is nullable
 - Adding an object to the model